jonathjd/jonathjd.github.io/_posts/2023-04-01-Writing-clean-code.md

 ```

 While still not perfect, now I just have to call this function with the correct parameters and do away with the duplicate code.
-I could even refactor it further to only have to call this function once in a for loop or while loop.
+I could even refactor it further to only have to call this function once in a for loop.

 - Print debugging

 I definitely still print debug.
 I also use the debugger in the editor as well on occasion but I just find a well scatter assortment of print statements usually gets the job done fairly well.
 However, what Al is alluding to is leaving these print statements in the code base after the bug as been fixed.
-To that I can say I not done suprisingly.
+To that I can say I have not done suprisingly.

 - Hungarian Notation & Variables with Numeric Suffixes